FuryAryan/amfoss---tasks/ADDITIONAL TASKS/BANDIT/README.md

 u

 password for level 9 was in the file data.txt which had many passwords inside it but the password for next level was unique password so i had to sort the file data.txt and use command "sort data.txt | uniq -u" to get the password.

+password for level 10 was stored in the file data.txt which had many non humanreadable text and somewhere in between was password so i had to use command "strings data.txt| grep = " as it was near = sign so i got my password .